Everything You Want To Know About Merit Cycles (But Were Afraid to Ask)

 Are equity refreshers included in merit cycles?

-Ensuring pay parity and competitive compensation takes a village, although depending on the size of the company, the division of labor will vary.
-Sometimes compensation will be only one person’s responsibility, and that’s a heavy workload to carry.
-For companies that aren’t large enough to staff a compensation manager role or a head of compensation, overseeing the merit cycle will require collaboration from a few groups of stakeholders.
-This extended team might include finance, people ops, human resources and other company leaders.
+For companies that aren’t large enough to staff a compensation manager role or a head of compensation, overseeing the merit cycle will require collaboration from a few groups.
+This extended team might include stakeholders from Finance, People Ops, Human Resources, and other company leaders.
+It may also include the front-line managers who allocate budget for raises across their direct reports.

 How should companies measure the success of merit cycles?